OpenGeoVis/PVGeo/docs/Getting-Started.md

 ## Notes
 * Enable Auto Apply in the preferences for interactive slicers and so you don't always have to click apply. (*Note:* sometimes you may want this off when working with large datasets)
 * One convenient feature is to save the state of the ParaView environment.
-This saves all the options you selected on all the filters you applied to visualize some data.
+This saves all the options you selected for all the filters you applied to visualize some data.
 Select File->Save State… (*Note:* this saves the absolute path of the files loaded into ParaView, so be sure to select 'Search for Files Under Directory...' when opening these state files)

 ----------